shankarideena/Prodigy-Tasks/README.md

 - Replace 'Age' in df['Age'] with the actual column name containing age data in your dataset.
 - Adjust the appearance of the bar chart, such as labels, colours, and size, to suit your preferences.

-# Examples
-Here's an example of how the age distribution bar chart might look:

-Age Distribution Bar Chart